ssp2023/rallies-cli/README.md

 5. **Commit changes**: `git commit -m 'Add amazing feature'`
 6. **Push to branch**: `git push origin feature/amazing-feature`
 7. **Open a Pull Request**

+## ⚠️ Disclaimer

+**This tool is for educational and research purposes only.** Rallies CLI does not provide investment advice, recommendations, or financial guidance.
+All information provided is for informational purposes only and should not be considered as investment advice.
+Always consult with a qualified financial advisor before making any investment decisions.
+Past performance does not guarantee future results.
+Trading and investing involve risk of loss.

 ---